tremirhankaya/product-management-jpa-repository/README.md

 **Project Highlights**

 - **Spring Boot:** The project is built on the Spring Boot framework for rapid application development.
-- **Spring Data JPA:** Instead of using the low-level `EntityManager`, this project leverages `JpaRepository` to perform database operations with minimal boilerplate code.
+- **Spring Data JPA:** Uses `JpaRepository` for efficient data access with minimal boilerplate code.
-- **Service Layer:** An extra layer of abstraction (`ProductService`) is introduced to encapsulate business logic and separate it from data access concerns.
+- **Service Layer:** A layer of abstraction (`ProductService`) is introduced to encapsulate business logic.
+- **RESTful API:** A dedicated `ProductController` class provides a RESTful API for managing product data via HTTP endpoints.
 - **PostgreSQL:** Uses a PostgreSQL database to store product data.
-(You can change this in `application.properties`).
-- **CRUD Operations:** Includes examples for creating, reading, updating, and deleting `Product` entities.
+- **CRUD Operations:** Includes examples for creating, reading, updating, and deleting `Product` entities via the API.

 ---